Janneke Schopman: Coaching career

 After ending her career as a professional hockey player in 2010, Schopman became the head coach for the women's squad of the Dutch club SCHC.
 In 2014, she led the team to their first appearance in the final of the Hoofdklasse, the top league in the Netherlands.
 In 2014, Schopman was assigned to be the head coach for the U21 US Women's National Team and assistant coach for the United States women's national team under Craig Parnham.
 In January 2017 she became the US Women's National Team head coach.
 With Schopman as head coach, the team came 3rd in the 2017 Pan American Cup in Lancaster, United States, and 14th in the 2018 World Cup in London, United Kingdom.

 Indian hockey women’s team made her their analytical coach in January 2020.
 After the Tokyo Olympics, Sjoerd Marijne, the previous head coach of the team, declined a contract extension, and Schopman became the head coach.
+She resigned from her position in February 2024.